Khadaassi/holbertonschool-simple_shell/README.md

 A command will be of the type `$ command`
 This shell can handle two types of commands: builtins and normal program.
 ##### List of built-ins
-Currently the list of built-ins I wrote is:
-* cd [directory]

 Switch to the specified directory (path).
 * env
 Displays the environment variable
 * exit [exitstatus]
 Exit from the program with exitstatus value.
 0 by default.
-* getenv NAME
-Return the value of the NAME variable if it is in the environment
-* help [command]
-Displays the syntax for the command, or all commands.
-* history
-Displays the last typed user .
-* echo [$$] or [$?] or [$PATH]
-Return pid and exit statue and PATH.
 ##### Command
 Basicly Every Program in `$PATH`
 It Support Single Word like `ls`